hawkfish/textform/docs/transforms/reshapes/iterate.rst

 .. py:currentmodule:: textform

-.. py:class:: Iterate(pipeline, input, tags, values[, format='csv'[, **config]])
+.. py:class:: Iterate(pipeline, input, tags, values[, layout='csv'[, **config]])

     The ``Iterate`` transform is a cross between :py:class:`Fold` and :py:class:`Unnest`.
-    It takes a nested value in some format and expands it, but it assumes the value is ragged (e.g., a variable length array or a record with variant schemas).
+    It takes a nested value in some layout and expands it, but it assumes the value is ragged (e.g., a variable length array or a record with variant schemas).

     To adapt the ragged structure to a fixed schema, it produces two fields: The *tags* and the *values*.